 Predicting career success from behavioral DNA

 Mapping an individual’s behavioral DNA was my vision, my professional motivation.
 I’ve pursued this objective vigorously for most of my career.
 And the short answer is: yes, your career success can be predicted.
-And it can be done with up to 85% accuracy.
+And it can be done with more than 85% accuracy.

 Human behavior is as unique as fingerprints